Terms and conditions

 - the page(s) visited

-Web analytics information is collected under the authority of the Communications Policy of the Government of Canada and is used by the NEB to understand the user experience and optimize our website.
-Aggregate information about the NEB’s Web analytics may be provided to Government of Canada central agencies such as the Privy Council Office.
+Web analytics information is collected under the authority of the Communications Policy of the Government of Canada and is used by the CER to understand the user experience and optimize our website.
+Aggregate information about the CER’s Web analytics may be provided to Government of Canada central agencies such as the Privy Council Office.

-The National Energy Board uses Google Analytics and the information collected is disclosed to Google, an external third party service provider.
+The Canada Energy Regulator uses Google Analytics and the information collected is disclosed to Google, an external third party service provider.
 Your IP address is anonymized prior to being stored on the service provider's servers in order to help safeguard your privacy.
 The information collected is de-personalized by activating the anonymization feature in Google Analytics.

 Data collected for Web analytics purposes goes outside of Canada to the United States of America and may be subject to the governing legislation of that country, such as the USA Patriot Act.